factcast/factcast/factcast-site/documentation/content/migration/_index.md

 There is a [section on optimitic locking](/usage/java/optimistic_locking/) as a new api feature.

+#### Postgres module uuid-ossp and ddl user

+The Postgres module *uuid-ossp* is necessary for the new optimistic locking api feature.
+In order to provide a user with enough privileges to install modules and also running the application without unnecessary db permissions, we add the possibility to distinct between _ddl user_ and _dml user_.
+This distinction is optional and your server will also work with your current database user configuration as long as the user is a superuser.
+If you don't want to provide a superuser and/or you want to distinct between _ddl_ and _dml user_, please take a look into the [Postgres section] (/setup/server/prerequisites/#postgres) in the prerequisites guide.

 #### GRPC Protocol Version

 The GRPC Protocol Version shifted from 1.0.0 to 1.1.0.
 That means, in order to talk to a factcast server with version 0.1.0, you can use and client from 0.0.30 on, but in order to use a 0.1.0 client, you'd need to talk to a factcast server with at least the same protocol version than your client.